Key points to know

 Scientists from the Competence Centre of Health Technologies, Tartu University, and Leuven University in Belgium collaborate to create the NIPTIFY test.
 The NIPTIFY team participates continuously in research and developmental activities to ensure the test is up-to-date.
 The latest research and developmental activities are summarized in the articles below:

-Priit Paluoja et al. (2022) BinDel: software tool for detecting clinically significant microdeletions in low-coverage WGS-based NIPT samples.
-MedRxiv preprint.
+Priit Paluoja et al. (2024) BinDel: detecting clinically relevant fetal genomic microdeletions using low-coverage whole-genome sequencing-based NIPT MedRxiv preprint.
 Direct link.

 Priit Paluoja et al. (2021) Systematic evaluation of NIPT aneuploidy detection software tools with clinically validated NIPT samples.
 PLoS Comput Biol.
 2021 Dec 20;17(12):e1009684. doi: 10.1371/journal.pcbi.1009684.
 Direct link